kmjones1979/vyper-extension/README.md

 ## ⚙️ How It Works

-The extension uses a combination of:
+The extension uses the **modern beta template system** with:

-1. **Template Args**: Adds the Vyper plugin import via `hardhat.config.ts.args.mjs`
+1. **Template Args**: Direct configuration injection via `hardhat.config.ts.args.mjs`
+   - `preConfigContent`: Adds the Vyper plugin import
-2. **Setup Script**: Automatically adds Vyper configuration section after install
+   - `configOverrides`: Injects the Vyper configuration section
-3. **Post-install Hook**: Runs setup script automatically via `package.json`
+2. **No Setup Scripts Needed**: Configuration is handled automatically by the template system
+3. **Clean Integration**: Zero post-install hooks or manual configuration

-This ensures seamless integration with Scaffold-ETH 2's build system.
+This provides seamless, automatic integration with Scaffold-ETH 2's build system.

 ## 🚀 Publishing Your Extension